Gobeyn/hypr-configs/README.md

 - `shader.info`: Containing the path to the shader to use, we recommend setting it to `~/.config/hypr/shaders/default-shader.frag` which is provided in this repository.

+Before creating the symlink, you should also make the file `./hypr/.config/hypr/hypr-configs/hypr_personal.conf`.
+This file is not tracked by `git` and can be used to place configurations based on personal circumstances.
+For instance, the setup for multiple monitors, the settings required for enabling GPU acceleration, etc. You can leave this file empty, but it must be present.